mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Electoral Officer

-The Chief Returning Officer is responsible for administering elections.
+The Chief Returning Officer or the current president is responsible for administering elections.
 The CRO may not be a candidate in any Society election.
 The Executive Council elects a new CRO if the CRO decides to run for a position.